singular-labs/fluent-plugin-nsq/README.md

-# NSQ plugin for Fluentd
+# NSQ plugin for Fluentd - Singular version

+This plugin was forked, adjusted to use nsq-http, for more relliable connectivity

 Input and Output plugins for [nsq](http://nsq.io).